earthly/earthly/docs/guides/build-args.md

 earthly --secret passwd=itsasecret +hush
 ```

-or if the value is omitted, then earthly will attempt to lookup the value from an environment variable on the localhost:
+or if the value is omitted, then Earthly will attempt to lookup the value from an environment variable on the localhost:

 ```bash
 passwd=itsasecret \
 earthly --secret passwd +hush
 ```

-Alternatively, earthly offers [cloud-based secrets](cloud-secrets.md) if you need to share secrets between colleagues.
+Alternatively, Earthly offers [cloud-based secrets](cloud-secrets.md) if you need to share secrets between colleagues.

 Once earthly is invoked, it will output: